ggiamarchi/vagrant-openstack-provider/README.md

 If neither `keypair_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in Openstack.

-* `ssh_disabled` - if set to `true`, all ssh actions managed by the provider will be disabled.
+* `ssh_disabled` - if set to `true`, all ssh actions managed by the provider will be disabled during the `vagrant up`.
    We recommend to use this option only to create private VMs that won't be accessed directly from vagrant.
-Some actions might still want to connect with SSH (provisionners...).
-In this case, we will just warn you that the ssh action is likely to fail, but we won't forbid it
+By contrast, others commands like `vagrant ssh` or `vagrant provision` is run normally but it is likely to fail.
+Default value is `false`.

 ### Synced folders